Fur: Awn hair

 The awn hair can be thought of as a hybrid, bridging the gap between the distinctly different characteristics of down and guard hairs.
-Awn hairs begin their growth much like guard hairs, but less than half way to their full length, awn hairs start to grow thin and wavy like down hair.
+Awn hairs begin their growth much like guard hairs, but less than halfway to their full length, awn hairs start to grow thin and wavy like down hair.
 The proximal part of the awn hair assists in thermoregulation (like the down hair), whereas the distal part can shed water (like the guard hair).
 The awn hair's thin basal portion does not allow the amount of piloerection that the stiffer guard hairs are capable of.
-Mammals with well developed down and guard hairs also usually have large numbers of awn hairs, which may even sometimes be the bulk of the visible coat.
+Mammals with well-developed down and guard hairs also usually have large numbers of awn hairs, which may even sometimes be the bulk of the visible coat.

 Guard hair

 Guard hair (overhair) is the top—or outer—layer of the coat.
 Guard hairs are longer, generally coarser, and have nearly straight shafts that protrude through the layer of softer down hair.
 The distal end of the guard hair is the visible layer of most mammal coats.
 This layer has the most marked pigmentation and gloss, manifesting as coat markings that are adapted for camouflage or display.
 Guard hair repels water and blocks sunlight, protecting the undercoat and skin in wet or aquatic habitats, and from the sun's ultraviolet radiation.
 Guard hairs can also reduce the severity of cuts or scratches to the skin.
 Many mammals, such as the domestic dog and cat, have a pilomotor reflex that raises their guard hairs as part of a threat display when agitated.